Shekharrajak/shekharrajak.github.io/_posts/2016-6-1-Coding-Period_week-2.md

 ### System of Inequalities

-* Right now solve uses reduce_inequalities to solve system of equations.
+* Right now solve uses `reduce_inequalitie`s to solve system of equations.
 But it is not designed for more than one variable.

 * ex: system = `[2*x - 3*y <= 12, x+5*y <=20, x>0] symbols = [x,y])  `
 you will get :